ABCpdf-Team/ABCpdf-Dockerfiles/README.md

 ### Pinning to a digest

+>**N.B.
+Digest pinning turns off the benefit of our weekly rebuilds.**
+>A pinned image will never pick up an OS or application security update, so a build that passes its vulnerability scan today will start failing as CVEs accumulate against it.
+Pin deliberately, and pair it with something that moves the pin for you — Renovate and Dependabot both raise pull requests for outdated digest references in Dockerfiles — or mirror tested images into your own registry and promote them on your own schedule.

 A tag is a moving pointer.
 Because we rebuild weekly, `abcpdf/abcpdf:14` will resolve to a different image next Tuesday than it does today.
 If you need a byte-identical, reproducible build, pin to the image digest instead.

 Find the digest of the image you have tested against: